jonathan-james-dev/pgtozod/README.md

 ## About <a name = "about"></a>

-This package is a utility script designed to generate Zod schemas from PostgreSQL tables.
+An opinionated utility script designed to generate Zod schemas from PostgreSQL tables.
 It connects to a PostgreSQL database, retrieves table schema information, and generates corresponding Zod schemas.

-Zod is a JavaScript library for data validation, and this script helps automate the process of creating these validation schemas based on existing database structures.
-The generated schemas are written to TypeScript files and can be used for validating data before it's inserted into the database.
-The script supports various data types, handles nullable and default values, and even supports enum types.
-It also provides options to exclude columns with default values and include nullable columns.
+These generated schemas are useful for form validation, schemas are generated for both inserting and updating,

+I mainly create this to save time creating and configuring up zod schemas from my [Sveltekit](https://kit.svelte.dev/) which uses [SuperForms](https://superforms.rocks/) easy form management.

+There is plenty of room for improvement:

+- Support for other databases
+- More modular code
+- Handle more datatypes and default values

+Feel free to contribute, fork or post an issue...

 ## Getting Started <a name = "getting_started"></a>